 This idea that our prosocial instincts have evolved as the result of groups waging chronic war continues to be tainted in academia due to Hitler’s related notion of the superiority of the warlike Germanic peoples.
 Nevertheless, there is direct physical evidence of group violence in pre-historic times (Keeley, 1996), and a case has been made using diverse genetic and archeologic evidence for chronic war going back perhaps some 120,000 years (Bowles 2009)—but not in our ancestral species.

-Our us-vs.-them penchant for competitive group identities is powerfully rooted in biology—no doubt bred into us precisely in the way Darwin described as the legacy of natural selection for temperaments evolved for winning wars.
+Our us-vs.-them penchant for competitive group identities is powerfully rooted in biology—no doubt bred into us precisely in the way Darwin described as the legacy of natural selection for collective motivations evolved for winning wars, such as mob psychology (now occurring electronically on the internet).
 However, the message of this new human narrative is not that winning is the only thing, nor the most important thing, but the most recent thing in human nature (although chimpanzees also wage low-intensity war).
 All stages of human evolution must be considered as part of a narrative in which each stage variously interacts with those that came before.

 Homo sapiens, modern: awakening (2,500 years ago→present)